Despite its long-lost popularity, NiMH battery packs still hold a few advantages over LiPos.

 Nimh Rc Battery Basic Explained

-NiMH stands for Nickel-Metal Hydride- which is the chemicals behind the cells.
+NiMH stands for Nickel-Metal Hydride- which is the chemical behind the cells.
 They are a rechargeable upgrade to good old alkaline batteries and a cheaper alternative to RC LiPo batteries.

 NiMH battery technology has been around since 1970.
 And today, many of the RTR(Ready to Run) RC models come with NiMH as the stock battery.
 Although, there are other choices(LiPo, NiCD) available as RC power sources.
 But NiMH has a few advantages over both of them.